 - Computer Science

-Proficiency in a computer programming language satisfied by CS 121, CS 187, EC-Eng 242 or equivalent.
+Proficiency in a computer programming language satisfied by CS 121, CS 187, ECE 122, ECE 242, Info 190S or equivalent.
 Classes using Matlab are generally not permitted.
-Instead, we are looking for serious exposure to programming paradigms and techniques involving a low-level language such as Java, C, or C++.
+Instead, we are looking for serious exposure to programming paradigms and techniques involving a low-level language such as Java, C, C++, or Python.

 - Upper-division Courses

 Four upper-division courses of at least 3 credits each.
-At least two of these four courses must be taken in the department.
-At most one of the four courses may be in a field other than mathematics and statistics.
+At most one of these courses may be taken outside of a mathematics and statistics department.
 Any course taken in another department must be approved by the Chief Undergraduate Advisor.
 At least two of these courses must be taken at UMass.

 Choice of upper-division courses for the minor

-Generally, the department expects minors to master material in mathematics and statistics through coursework not required by the major, although there is no restriction on using coursework to satisfy both the major and the minor.
-Students declaring the minor presently must take at least three of the four upper-division courses in a mathematics and statistics department.
-One course may be from another department, if the course uses mathematics or statistics in a serious way.
+Generally, the department expects minors to master material in mathematics and statistics through coursework not required by the major, although at the moment there is no restriction on using coursework to satisfy both the major and the minor.
+Students pursuing the minor must take at least three of the four upper-division courses in a mathematics and statistics department.
+One and only one course may be from another department, if the course uses mathematics or statistics in a serious way.
 See below for a list of courses which require no further approval.